Context Window

 How models handle long contexts

 At inference time, models use the KV cache to avoid recomputing attention for every token in the context.
-Despite this optimization, longer contexts cost more (most APIs price by token) and are slower to process.
-Some models also degrade in quality toward the middle of very long contexts - the so-called "lost in the middle" effect.
+Despite this optimization, longer contexts cost more (most APIs price by token) and process slower.
+Some models also degrade in quality toward the middle of very long contexts, a phenomenon called the "lost in the middle" effect.

 Practical implications

-Larger context windows don't eliminate the need for RAG - stuffing a massive knowledge base into every prompt is expensive.
-The sweet spot is using RAG to retrieve only the relevant pieces, then using the context window to assemble a precise, high-quality prompt.
-Very long contexts (>100K tokens) are most useful for tasks like codebase Q&A, long document analysis, and conversation history preservation.
+Larger context windows don't eliminate the need for RAG (Retrieval-Augmented Generation).
+Stuffing a massive knowledge base into every prompt is expensive and often degrades quality.
+The better approach is using RAG to retrieve only relevant pieces, then assembling them into a focused, high-quality prompt.
+Very long contexts (above 100K tokens) are most useful for tasks like codebase Q&A, long document analysis, and conversation history preservation.

 Related terms